ACEsuit/ACEds.jl/docs/src/index.md

 The julia package `ACEds.jl` facilitates simulation and machine learning of configuration-dependent friction tensor models from data.
 The models are based on an equivariant Atomic Cluster Expansion (ACE) and, as such, are computationally highly efficient and size transferable.
 The underlying framework of model construction is described in detail in [Sachs et al., (2024)](@ref ACEds-paper).

-For a quick start, we recommend reading the [Installation Instructions](installation.md) and the [Overview](overview.md) section, followed by the workflow examples.
-Detailed documentation of front-end-facing functions can be found in the [function manual](@ref Function-Manual).
+For a quick start, we recommend reading the [Installation Instructions](installation.md) and the [Overview](overview.md) section, followed by the [Workflow Examples](fitting-eft.md).
+Detailed documentation of front-end-facing functions can be found in the [Function Manual](function-manual.md).

 ### [References](@id ACEds-paper)